Yxn16a/Maharishi-Practice-Entrance-Test/README.md

-# Maharishi Practice Entrance Exam practice exercises
+# Maharishi Entrance Exam practice exercises
 This repository contains the code for the programs that I did write when I was preparing for Maharishi International University Entrance Exam.
 All code are written in Java.
 Please comment, change to make the code look better for those who are preparing for the exam.